department-of-veterans-affairs/vets-website/content/pages/health-care/index.md

 template: level2-merger
 title: VA Health Care
 display_title: Health Care
 description: Learn about VA health care benefits that cover primary care, prescriptions, and prosthetics, as well as mental health, home health, and geriatric care.
 Find out if you’re eligible, how to apply, and how to manage your Veterans health care benefits.
 concurrence:
 lastupdate:
 order: 1
+icon: medkit
 promo:
   - image: /img/megamenu/pension-illustration.png
     heading: Learn about the Veterans Choice Program